If you slip and fall at a local business or other property, you may be wondering if your case is viable in a civil claims court.

 For example, if a floor was waxed without proper hazard signage, a slip and fall could be the fault of the manager.
 Or in a case where a floor manager told a janitor in a reasonable amount of time to clean up a wet surface and the employee did not, that janitor could be liable instead of the operator.

 If there is landscaping being done on a property where customers walk, slipping and falling on tools or in potholes becomes a real possibility.
-Mismanaging a maintenance crew can be just as negligent as leaving spills or broken flooring where people walk.
+Mismanaging a maintenance crew can be just as negligent as or broken flooring where people walk.

 A landscape hazard of any kind could be proven to be the fault of the property's upkeep and win you compensation in your slip and fall injury case, provided the injury occurred in a designated customer area.